FIFA World Cup Comes to NYC

 You have the opportunity to purchase tickets during during various sales phases that you can access by registering your interest at fifa.com/tickets.

-The next phase of ticket sales is the Early Ticket Draw.
-The entry period to register your interest in purchasing tickets is scheduled to run from October 27 to 31.
+The next phase of ticket sales is the Random Selection Draw.
+The entry period to register your interest in purchasing tickets is scheduled to run from December 11 to January 12.
 As with other phases, this involves an application process followed by a randomized selection.
-If you're chosen, you'll receive a designated time slot to purchase tickets.
+Successful ticket applicants will be notified by email and payments will be processed automatically in February.

 For much more information about the ticket sales process, read the FIFA World Cup 26 general ticketing info.